MelkorBalrog/AutoML/README.md

 ## Version History
+- 0.2.106 - Introduce NodeCloneServiceInterface and refactor core to use it.
 - 0.2.105 - Introduce SyncingAndIdsService and integrate into core.
 - 0.2.104 - Move node utilities from core to gui.utils for centralized access.
 - 0.2.103 - Render white AutoML splash title using subtitle font at quadruple size.